Edward Via College of Osteopathic Medicine: Research

 VCOM conducts multidisciplinary research in biomedical, clinical, and community-based settings.
-Specific areas of research include Sports Medicine, Concussion and Brain Trauma, Primary Care, Osteopathic Manipulative Medicine, and Infectious Disease.
-Supported by the Bradley Foundation, VCOM amplified its research in cancer, heart, and neurological diseases as well as bioinformatics and primary care, by creating the Center for Bioinformatics and Genetics and the Primary Care Research Network.
-Funding for new research projects is provided in part by competitive internal funding programs, including the Research Eureka Accelerator Program (REAP) and the One Health Program.
+Specific areas of research include sports medicine, concussion and brain trauma, primary care, osteopathic manipulative medicine, and infectious disease.
+Supported by the Bradley Foundation, VCOM amplified its research in cancer, heart, and neurological diseases, as well as bioinformatics and primary care, by creating the Center for Bioinformatics and Genetics and the Primary Care Research Network.
+Funding for new research projects is provided in part by competitive internal funding programs, including the Research Eureka Accelerator Program and the One Health Program.